St. Joseph’s Health Centre launches its new Strategic Directions for 2019-2024

 This year’s recipients are:

 “At St. Joseph’s, we believe that it is important to recognize and celebrate people within our organization who strive to express healing love through care, compassion and concern for each other and the people we serve.
-We do this by demonstrating the spirit and charisma of the Sisters of St. Joseph of Sault Ste.
-Marie who have exemplified these values in the Sudbury community since 1950 through their work of unity and reconciliation”, said Jo-Anne Palkovits, President and CEO / Administrator.
+We do this by demonstrating the spirit and charism of the Sisters of St. Joseph of Sault Ste.
+Marie who have exemplified these values in the Sudbury community since 1950 through their work of serving the most vulnerable and addressing the unmet needs in the community”, said Jo-Anne Palkovits, President and CEO / Administrator.

 Congratulations to all our nominees and award recipients.

-St. Joseph’s Health Centre Education Bursary Program – 3 Recipients Awarded $1,000 bursaries!
+St. Joseph’s Health Centre Education Bursary Program – Recipient Awarded $1,000 bursary!

-October 2017 – This past year St. Joseph’s Health Centre established a corporate bursary fund to support education for employees interested in pursuing their own continuing education opportunities.
+St. Joseph’s Health Centre established an annual corporate bursary fund to support education for employees interested in pursuing their own continuing education opportunities.
 The bursary is funded through proceeds from a portion of the monthly staff 50/50 draw.

 St. Joseph’s Health Centre awards education bursaries to reimburse up to 100% of education costs, up to a maximum of $1,000 per year, incurred by regular full-time or regular part-time employees who choose to pursue: